Certificates - TLS and SSL

 },

-You can enter multiple certificates, that link to multiple domain names, this enables you to have multiple SSL certs for your Gateways or Dashboard domains if they are providing access to different domains via the same IP.
+• you can enter multiple certificates to be used in the encryption that will be applied for different domain names, this enables you to have multiple TLS certs for your Gateways or Dashboard domains if they are providing access to different domains via the same IP

 Supported TLS Versions

 You need to use the following values for setting the TLS min_version and max_version.
-The numbers associated with the TLS versions (e.g., 769 for TLS 1.0, 770 for TLS 1.1, etc.) represent protocol version numbers used in the TLS protocol specification.
+The numbers associated with the TLS versions represent protocol version numbers used in the TLS protocol specification.
 These are standardized numerical values assigned by the Internet Engineering Task Force (IETF) to identify each TLS version during communication.

 TLS Version Value to Use